DHTMLX/docs-todolist/docs/guides/mcp-server.md

 The DHTMLX MCP server covers all major DHTMLX products, not only DHTMLX To Do List.
 The same endpoint and configuration instructions work regardless of which DHTMLX component you are building with.
 :::

-## Where MCP server helps with To Do List
+## MCP server support across the To Do List API

-The MCP server indexes the full DHTMLX To Do List documentation.
-Common scenarios include:
+The server's index covers the full DHTMLX To Do List documentation, including:

 - Looking up the current API for [To Do List methods](api/overview/methods_overview.md), [events](api/overview/events_overview.md), [properties](api/overview/configs_overview.md), and the matching [Toolbar API](category/toolbar-properties.md).
 - Generating ready-to-run [initialization](guides/initialization.md) and [configuration](guides/configuration.md) code for a specific set of tasks, projects, and users.